Edgio

 To delete an API Security ruleset

-You cannot delete an API Security ruleset that is associated with a Security App configuration.
-Please either modify the Security App configuration to point to a different API Security ruleset or delete that Security App configuration.
+You cannot delete an API Security ruleset that is associated with a Security Application configuration.
+Please either modify the Security Application configuration to point to a different API Security ruleset or delete that Security Application configuration.

-1. Check your Security App configurations to verify that the desired API Security ruleset is not in use.
+1. Check your Security Application configurations to verify that the desired API Security ruleset is not in use.

 2. Navigate to the API Security page.